sf-wdi-17/notes/lectures/week-07/_3_wednesday/dawn/nested_resources.md

                  PUT    /authors/:id           authors#update
                  DELETE /authors/:id           authors#destroy

+Hopefully, everyone managed to complete the setup of the Author resource.
+Try running `rake routes` to confirm this for yourself.

 ### Nested resources

 Ok, we've seen resources.
 What's all this nonsense about _nested_ resources?
 Well, sometimes you'll have resources that "belong to" other resources.
-We've already seen how to establish such a relationship at the  model/database layer, but we can also represent this relationship in our routes.
-In our example, we may have a resource called Book that belongs to another resource, called Author.
+We've already seen how to establish such a relationship in the model layer, but we can also represent this relationship in our routes.
+In our example, we're going to have a resource called Book that belongs to another resource, called Author.

-#### Exercise ####
+#### Implementing Nested Resources Together ####

 In `routes.rb`, replace `resources :authors` with the following: